0-lucas/digital-garden/content/2. Software - Computer Engineering/Software Architecture/Decentralized Architecture.md

 # How does it work?

 Each node of a *decentralized network* must have the similar rules as the others.
 As **no central node is taking decisions**, **consensus must be reached** between different nodes to solve problems, confirm transactions and share data.
 However, we need to assume that **some nodes may be faulty**, down or are malicious, which in this case, **we cannot trust every single node**.
+In these cases, strategies like [[Byzantine Agreement]] and *Proof of Work* methods are used to determine the decision to take.